sexyglitterbug/gottafuckemall/README.md

 	* Saving Yourself (Pokemon try to seduce you but you must protect your virginity)
 	* Wholesome cuddling (no scripted porn, just nighttime cuddles)
 	* Daycare Worker (trainer drops off two pokemon, you have to make them fuck)
+	* Daycase Worker 2 (trainer only drops off one pokemon, you gotta fuck it yourself)
 	* Mystery Dungeon (no humans, pokemon can talk)
 		* Rescue team initiation (service the team captain)
 		* Mission Reward (your partner fucks you after a successful mission)